-The Issuer, any of its Subsidiaries, any of its agents or any related corporation of the Issuer may at any time purchase, subject to the approval of Bank Negara Malaysia ("BNM") (but which approval shall not be required for a purchase made in the ordinary course of business), the Subordinated Notes prior to its stated maturity in any manner and at any price in the market or otherwise.
-See Condition 7.10 of the "Terms and Conditions of the Notes".
+The Issuer, any of its Subsidiaries, any of its agents or any related corporation of the Issuer may at any time purchase, subject to the approval of BNM (but which approval shall not be required for a purchase made in the ordinary course of business), the Subordinated Notes prior to their stated maturity in any manner and at any price in the market or otherwise.
+See Condition 7.11 of the "Terms and Conditions of the Notes".